Chiral Edge Excitations of $\nu=1/2$ Fractional Chern Insulators in the Bosonic Hofstadter Model

 The edge spectral functions $\mathcal{A}_1(k_x,\omega)$ and $\mathcal{A}_{10}(k_x,\omega)$ are shown in Fig.~\ref{fig:Spectrum_Mapping}(a).
 They display the characteristic features predicted by $\chi$LL theory for the $\nu=1/2$ FQH state.
 First, the edge excitations are gapless, linear, and chiral.
 The tiny gap observed at $k_x=0$ originates from the finite bond dimension used in the simulations and residual numerical errors in the finite-size scaling of the chemical potential.
 By increasing the bond dimension $D$, we confirm that the lowest excitation energy decreases, indicating convergence toward a gapless spectrum.
 Second, the spectral weight increases linearly with both $k_x$ and $\omega$.
 The weight of $\mathcal{A}_n(k_x,\omega)$ can be extracted from $\mathcal{I}_n(\mathcal{E}_p, p)$.
 On the lattice, physical edge modes are not confined to a single row; in this case, the low-energy weight $\mathcal{I}_n$ is mainly distributed over rows $n=9,10$ (and symmetrically over $n=1,2$ for the opposite edge)~\cite{SM}.
 We therefore use $\mathcal{I}_9+\mathcal{I}_{10}$ as a quantitative measure of the edge spectral weight.
 As shown in Fig.~\ref{fig:average_position}(a), this measure increases linearly with momentum.

-The spatial distribution of the excited states can also be characterized by their average position $\overline{n}$, defined as:
+The spatial distribution of the excited states can also be characterized by their average position $\overline{n}= \sum_n [n\mathcal{I}_n(\mathcal{E}_p,p) ]/[\sum_n \mathcal{I}_n(\mathcal{E}_p,p)]$.
 Figure~\ref{fig:average_position}(b) shows the average positions of the three lowest energy levels.
 The two chiral branches are sharply localized at opposite edges, while the gapped modes display broader and more variable spatial profiles.

-\textit{Other system settings.---} On discrete lattices with finite width, obtaining well-behaved spectral functions, such as those in Fig.~\ref{fig:Spectrum_Mapping}(b), that agree with theoretical predictions originally proposed for continuous systems is challenging.
-To elucidate the origin of this difficulty, we perform additional calculations and compare our results with those for $L_y=8$ reported in Dong et al.~\cite{dong2018} and $L_y=11$ in Vashisht et al.~\cite{vashisht2025}.
+\textit{Other system settings.---} On discrete lattices with finite width, obtaining well-behaved spectral functions, such as those in Fig.~\ref{fig:Spectrum_Mapping} (a), that agree with theoretical predictions originally proposed for continuous systems is challenging.
+To elucidate the origin of this difficulty, we perform additional calculations for $L_y=8,10,12$ and compare our results with those for $L_y=8$ reported in Dong et al.~\cite{dong2018} and $L_y=11$ in Vashisht et al.~\cite{vashisht2025}.

 To obtain the correct charge-one edge spectral functions, the edge must provide sufficient space to accommodate an extra boson without disturbing the bulk.
 In the ground state with one boson per column, a strip with width $L_y=8$ is too narrow.
 As shown in Fig.~\ref{fig:Ly8}(c), adding an extra boson produces a nonuniform bulk density and induces current vortices in regions of enhanced occupation.
-In contrast, for $L_y=10$ the extra boson can spread along the edge without perturbing the bulk [see Fig.~\ref{fig:Density_Current_Profile}(d)].
+In contrast, for $L_y=10$ the extra boson can propagate along the edge without perturbing the bulk [see Fig.~\ref{fig:Density_Current_Profile}(d)].
 For charge-one excitations on an infinitely long strip shown in Fig.~\ref{fig:Ly8}(a,b), the spectral functions $\mathcal{A}_4(k_x,\omega)$ and $\mathcal{A}_5(k_x,\omega)$ carry the dominant weight, indicating that the lowest-energy modes propagate primarily in the bulk along rows $n=4$ and $5$.
-The spectral functions on the edge rows $n=1$ and $8$ exhibit chiral behavior but correspond to higher-energy excitations.
+The spectral functions on the edge rows $n=1$ and $8$ have nearly vanishing spectral weight in the low-energy regime.
 The incorrect spectral weight reported in Ref.~\cite{dong2018} may originate from this finite-width constraint, which also provides a natural explanation for the particle leakage from the edge to the bulk observed in the dynamical process discussed there.